Noise Levels in Bishops Corner, West Hartford, CT | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Bishops Corner sounds about 38% louder than Northern Bishops Corner to the human ear, a 4.6 dBA gap.
+To the human ear, noise in northeastern Bishops Corner sounds about 65% louder than in southwestern Bishops Corner, a 7.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?